Shivdaspur, Uttar Pradesh

 Shivdaspur is a village situated in the Rampur Maniharan Mandal of Saharanpur District in Uttar Pradesh, India.
 It is located about 6 km from the Mandal headquarters at Rampur Maniharan on the Rampur to Deoband road.

+The village Shivdaspur has a population of 1627 individuals, with 826 being male and 801 being female.
+The area of the village measures approximately 6.68 square kilometers.